Decorate your modern home with vintage-inspired design

 Dana’s Military Service

 Below are a few photos of my time in the military.
 If you’d like to find out more about my story as a military member, you can see me as one of the featured riders in “Warrior Rising,” a documentary that was made about the Wounded Warriors Canada Battlefield Bike Ride in June 2015.
-Spoiler alert - in the documentary you'll see my wonderful service dog Coco's ears flying in the wind on the back of my recumbent trike like Batdog. 🙂
+I was the only rider with physical challenges, and using a recumbent trike (and riding with my service dog Coco), the trip was 600km from Vimy Ridge, France to Nijmegen, the Netherlands over six days.